Lesson Plan - Get It!

 Whitman would publish other poetry collections, including Drum-Taps, Democratic Vistas, and Passage to India, but none of these other books achieved the fame that Leaves did.
 Leaves of Grass is a collection of Whitman's work that he continued to revise and add poems to in each subsequent published edition until his death.

-To learn more about Walt Whitman's life and his writing, read the following biography, About Walt Whitman, by Ed Folsom and Kenneth M. Price from the University of Illinois.
+To learn more about Walt Whitman's life and his writing, read the following biography, Walt Whitman, by Ed Folsom and Kenneth M. Price from The Walt Whitman Archive.
 As you read, take notes on the important events of Whitman's life and the dates when editions of his book, Leaves of Grass, were printed.
 You will be using this information to create a timeline of Whitman's biography and publishing history.

 After you have read the biography and taken notes, you will create your timeline.
-You can do this in print on a sheet of paper (use a sheet of butcher paper, freezer wrap, or even the back of wrapping paper, so you can make the sheet as long as you want) or you can use an online program, such as iSpring's Create an Educational Timeline.
-If you do decide to use iSpring's online tool, you will need to download the program to your computer, so only do this with the permission of your parent or teacher.
+You can do this in print on a sheet of paper (use a sheet of butcher paper, freezer wrap, or even the back of wrapping paper, so you can make the sheet as long as you want) or you can use an online program, such as Timetoast.

 On your timeline, include the following information: